adhimaswaskita/Asset-Management/AssetManagement/README.md

    1. Go to the project directory
    2. Open _scripts/docker-compose folder
    3. Run the docker container ```docker-compose up```
+   4. Open the app on 'localhost:8080'

-Thank you for last three months.
+Thank you for last three months, enjoy.